-MUSC 2260 - Studio: Viola II (1-2CR) (Max.
+MUSC 2260 - Studio: Viola II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2270 - Studio: Voice II (1-2CR) (Max.
-8) 30- or 60-minute weekly private instruction in the specific instrument.
+MUSC 2270 - Studio: Voice II

+(1-2CR) (Max.
+8) 30- or 60minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
-A course fee is
+A course fee is assessed.
+Course content changes each semester.

-MUSC 2302 - Class Piano III (1CR) (2LB) A continuation of MUSC 1301 for music majors currently enrolled in MUSC 2030.
+MUSC 2302 - Class Piano III (1CR)

+(2LB) A continuation of MUSC 1301 for music majors currently enrolled in MUSC 2030.
 Designed to equip students with intermediate-level skills including improvisation, harmonization, sight reading, chord progressions, all scales and arpeggios, Baroque and Classic keyboard styles.
-Non-music majors must have permission of the instructor.
-Prerequisites: MUSC 1301.
+Nonmusic majors must have permission of the instructor.

-MUSC 2303 - Class Piano IV (1CR) (2LB) A continuation of MUSC 2302 for music majors concurrently enrolled in MUSC 2040.
+MUSC 2303 - Class Piano IV (1CR)

+(2LB) A continuation of MUSC 2302 for music majors concurrently enrolled in MUSC 2040.
 Designed to introduce the student to accompanying techniques, instrumental and vocal score reading, C clefs, late intermediate skills including transposition, improvisation, harmonization, sight reading, chord progressions, all scales and arpeggios, romantic and 20th century keyboard styles.
 Non-music majors must have permission of the instructor.
-Prerequisites: MUSC 2302.